-- ABS, MBS and CMBS Risk: ABS, MBS and CMBS are subject to credit risk because underlying loan borrowers may default.
-Additionally, these securities are subject to prepayment risk because the underlying loans held by the issuers may be paid off prior to maturity.
-The value of these securities may go down as a result of changes in prepayment rates on the underlying mortgages or loans.
-During periods of declining interest rates, prepayment rates usually increase and the Fund may have to reinvest prepayment proceeds at a lower interest rate.
-CMBS are less susceptible to this risk because underlying loans may have prepayment penalties or prepayment lock out periods. - Commodity Risk: Investing in the commodities markets may subject the Fund to greater volatility than investments in traditional securities.
+- Options Risk.
+There are risks associated with the sale and purchase of call and put options.
+As the buyer of a put or call option, the Fund risks losing the entire premium invested in the option if the Fund does not exercise the option.
+Because option premiums paid by the Fund indirectly through Underlying Funds are small in relation to the market value of the investments underlying the options, buying and selling put and call options can be more speculative than investing directly in securities.
+Purchased put options may decline in value due to changes in value of the underlying reference asset. - Equity Risk: Common stocks are susceptible to general stock market fluctuations and to volatile increases and decreases in value as market confidence in and perceptions of their issuers change.
+Investor perceptions are based on various and unpredictable factors including expectations regarding government, economic, monetary and fiscal policies; inflation and interest rates; economic expansion or contraction and global or regional political, economic and banking crises. - Commodity Risk: Investing in the commodities markets may subject the Fund to greater volatility than investments in traditional securities.
 Commodity prices may be influenced by unfavorable weather, animal and plant disease, geologic and environmental factors as well as changes in government regulation such as tariffs, embargoes or burdensome production rules and restrictions. - Credit Risk: There is a risk that issuers and counterparties will not make payments on securities and other investments held by the Fund, resulting in losses to the Fund.
-In addition, the credit quality of securities held by the Fund may be lowered if an issuer's financial condition changes. - The market for Bitcoin and Ether futures may be less developed, and Cryptoasset Risk: potentially less liquid and more volatile, than more established futures markets.
-While the Bitcoin futures market has grown substantially since Bitcoin and Ether futures commenced trading, there can be no assurance that this growth will continue.
-The price for Bitcoin and Ether futures contracts is based on a number of factors, including the supply of and the demand for Bitcoin futures contracts.
-Market conditions and expectations, position limits, collateral requirements, and other factors each can impact the supply of and demand for Bitcoin and Ether futures contracts.
-Recently increased demand paired with supply constraints and other factors have caused Bitcoin futures to trade at a significant premium to the "spot" price of Bitcoin and Ether.
-Additional demand, including demand resulting from the purchase, or anticipated purchase, of Bitcoin and Ether futures contracts by the Fund or other entities may increase that premium, perhaps significantly.
+In addition, the credit quality of securities held by the Fund may be lowered if an issuer's financial condition changes. - Cryptoasset Risk: The market for bitcoin and ether futures may be less developed, and potentially less liquid and more volatile, than more established futures markets.
+While the bitcoin and ether futures market has grown substantially since bitcoin and ether futures commenced trading, there can be no assurance that this growth will continue.
+The price for bitcoin and ether futures contracts is based on a number of factors, including the supply of and the demand for bitcoin and ether futures contracts.
+Market conditions and expectations, position limits, collateral requirements, and other factors each can impact the supply of and demand for bitcoin and ether futures contracts.
+Recently increased demand paired with supply constraints and other factors have caused bitcoin futures to trade at a significant premium to the "spot" price of bitcoin and ether.
+Additional demand, including demand resulting from the purchase, or anticipated purchase, of bitcoin and ether futures contracts by the Fund or other entities may increase that premium, perhaps significantly.
 It is not possible to predict whether or for how long such conditions will continue.
 To the extent the Fund purchases futures contracts at a premium and the premium declines, the value of an investment in the Fund also should be expected to decline.
-The performance of Bitcoin and Ether futures contracts and Bitcoin and Ether, respectively, may differ and may not be correlated with each other, over short or long periods of time.
-While the performance of cryptoasset futures contracts, in general, has historically been highly correlated to the performance of spot cryptoassets, there can be no guarantee that this will continue.
+The performance of bitcoin and ether futures contracts and bitcoin and ether, respectively, may differ and may not be correlated with each other, over short or long periods of time.
+While the performance of cryptoasset futures contracts, in general, has historically been highly correlated to the performance of spot cryptoasset, there can be no guarantee that this will continue.
 The performance of the Fund's cryptoasset futures contracts should not be expected to match the performance of spot cryptoassets.
+The value of ether and bitcoin has been, and may continue to be, substantially dependent on speculation, rather than fundamental analysis.